 In 2018 we launched a set of eight research challenges, which were devised in consultation with partners and researchers.
 These challenges are representative of broader areas of applied science which the Turing works in, and will not be led by the Turing alone, but depend on significant collaboration and partnerships.
 Read about our vision for growing the national institute for data science and artificial intelligence (PDF).

-How will The Alan Turing Institute contribute to the debate on data ethics?
+How does The Alan Turing Institute contribute to the debate on data ethics?

 Understanding the ethical and social issues arising from the use of data science and artificial intelligence is one of The Alan Turing Institute’s key research priorities.